mahmoud/face/DESIGN.md

 up when an invalid command is issued should recommend typing "cmd help" for more options.

+## OG Design Log

+### Problems with argparse

+argparse is a pretty solid library, and despite many competitors over the years, the best argument parsing library available.
+Until now, of course.
+Here's an inventory of problems argparse did not solve, and in many ways, created.

+* "Fuzzy" flag matching
+* Inconvenient subcommand interface
+* Flags at each level of the subcommand tree
+* Positional arguments acceptable everywhere
+* Bad help rendering (esp for subcommands)
+* Inheritance-based API for extension with a lot of _*

+At the end of the day, the real sin of argparse is that it enables the creation of bad CLIs, often at the expense of ease of making good UIs Despite this friction, argparse is far from infinitely powerful.
+As a library, it is still relatively opinionated, and can only model a somewhat-conventional UNIX-y CLI.

+### Should face be more than a parser?

+clastic calls your function for you, should this do that, too?  is there an advantage to sticking to the argparse route of handing back a namespace? what would the signature of a CLI route be?

+* Specifying the CLI
+* Wiring up the routing/dispatch
+* OR Using the programmatic result of the parse (the Result object)
+* Formatting the help messages?
+* Using the actual CLI

+### "Types" discussion

+* Should we support arbitrary validators (schema?) or go the clastic route and only basic types:
+  * str
+  * int
+  * float
+  * bool (TODO: default to true/false, think store_true, store_false in argparse)
+  * list of the above
+  * (leaning toward just basic types)

+### Some subcommand ideas

+- autosuggest on incorrect subcommand
+- allow subcommand grouping
+- hyphens and underscores equivalent for flags and subcommands

+A command cannot have positional arguments _and_ subcommands.

+Need to be able to set display name for posargs

+Which is the best default behavior for a flag? single flag where presence=True (e.g., --verbose) or flag which accepts single string arg (e.g., --path /a/b/c)

+What to do if there appears to be flags after positional arguments?
+How to differentiate between a bad flag and a positional argument that starts with a dash?

+### Design tag and philosophy

+"Face: the CLI framework that's friendly to your end-user."

+* Flag-first design that ensures flags stay consistent across all subcommands, for a more coherent API, less likely to surprise, more likely to delight.

+(Note: need to do some research re: non-unicode flags to see how much non-US CLI users care about em.)

+Case-sensitive flags are bad for business *except for* single-character flags (single-dash flags like -v vs -V).

+TODO: normalizing subcommands

+Should parse_as=List() with multi=extend give one long list or a list of lists?

+Parser is unable to determine which subcommands are valid leaf commands, i.e., which ones can be handled as the last subcommand.
+The Command dispatcher will have to raise an error if a specific intermediary subcommand doesn't have a handler to dispatch to.

+TODO: Duplicate arguments passed at the command line with the same value = ok?

+### Strata integration

+* will need to disable and handle flagfiles separately if provenance is going to be retained?

+### Should face have middleware or other clastic features?

+* middleware seems unavoidable for setting up logs and generic teardowns/exit messages
+* Might need an error map that maps various errors to exit codes for convenience.
+Neat idea, sort a list of classes by class hierarchy.

+### Re: parse error corner cases

+There are certain parse errors, such as the omission of a value that takes a string argument which can semi-silently pass.
+For instance:

+copy --dest --verbose /a/b/c

+In this terrible CLI, --verbose could be absorbed as --dest's value and now there's a file called --verbose on the filesystem.
+Here are a few ideas to improve the situation:

+1. Raise an exception for all flags' string arguments which start with a "-".
+Create a separate syntax for passing these args such as --flag=--dashedarg.
+2. Similar to the above, but only raise exceptions on known flags.
+This creates a bit of a moving API, as a new flag could cause old values to fail.
+3. Let particularly bad APIs like the above fail, but keep closer track of state to help identify missing arguments earlier in the line.

+### A notable difference with Clastic

+One big difference between Clastic and Face is that with Face, you typically know your first and only request at startup time.
+With Clastic, you create an Application and have to wait for some remote user to issue a request.

+This translates to a different default behavior.
+With Clastic, all routes are checked for dependency satisfaction at Application creation.
+With Face, this check is performed on-demand, and only the single subcommand being executed is checked.

+### Ideas for flag types:

+* iso8601 date/time/datetime
+* duration

 ## zfs-style help

 zpool help is probably handwritten (as evidenced by multiple instances